1958 1959 1960 1961 1962 1963 1964

 judge/coach on the UK version of the talent show "The

-the song "I'll Never Find Another You", which they
+He offered them the song "I'll Never Find Another You",

-recorded in late 1964 and saw it rise to Number One in the UK and
+which they recorded in late 1964 and saw it rise to Number One in

-Australia, and number 4 in the USA.
-This was followed by seven
+the UK and Australia, and number four in the USA.
+This was

-Top 20 hits, including the UK Number One "The Carnival Is
+followed by seven Top 20 hits, including the UK Number One "The

-toured in the UK and Australia.
-In the summer of 1968, Judith
+They also toured in the UK and Australia.
+In the summer of

-Durham announced that she was leaving for a solo career, and the
+1968, Judith Durham announced that she was leaving for a solo

-present time, including fiftieth anniversary tours of Australia and
+fiftieth anniversary tour of Australia and the UK in 2013/14.

 The Beatles were a pop group from Liverpool, England who became the most